MannyGGB/reading-notes/read-01.md

 - Let's say you want to use **bold** and *italics* in your text.
 Don't fret!
   - Add two \* before and after a word for **bold**, and one \* before and after the word for *italics*.
 For example, if you write \*cat\*, the word would be italised.
 If you write \*\*cat\*\*, the word would be bold.
-  - You can also use \_, but not in the middle of a word. \* is preferred.
+  - You can also use \_, but not in the middle of a word. \* is preferred in this case.

 ## Links